mmercurio/keyboards/Atreus/README.md

 * `MACRO_QUKEYS_TAP_REPEAT_TIMEOUT_TOGGLE_OFF`: toggle the tap-repeat timeout between current value and 0 to temporarily disable it.
 * `MACRO_QUKEYS_TAP_REPEAT_TIMEOUT_TOGGLE_MAX`: toggle the tap-repeat timeout between current value and its max, to temporarily allow easier repeating of held keys.

 In general, I prefer values of 130-140 ms for the tap-repeat timeout interval.
 But when I want to occasionally take advantage of the tap-repeat behavior, I'm now able to quickly temporarily modify the settings.

+## Layout Experiments

+### Alternative 01

+Experimental alternative layout to solve these specific issues with my original layout:

+1. Using home row mods for `shift` is often challenging when typing uppercase or mixed case letters that alternate between hands, such as "MACRO".
+It would be nice to have access to `shift` on the thumb keys that do not conflict with other letters.
+1. Copying and pasting is not easy when the right hand is on the mouse.
+On a normal QWERTY keyboard this is trivial with the left hand.
+However, with the original layout above it requires the left hand crossing to the right half of the split keyboard or a difficult contortion or chording two keys with the left hand.

+Ideas:

+* add `shift` as secondary modifier on outter thumb keys, repositioning layer shift keys for `fun` and `media` layers.
+* mirror paste, copy, cut keys from right hand to left hands on the `mouse` layer so these keys can easily be used with either hand when the right hand is on the mouse.